Scale-Equivariant Imaging: Self-Supervised Learning for Image Super-Resolution and Deblurring: Experiments

 \paragraph{Fine-tuning} Because it is fully self-supervised and unlike supervised methods, it is possible to use scale-equivariant imaging directly on test data.
-This enables fine-tuning models pre-trained on image distributions that might differ from the test data, generally resulting in better performant models.
+This enables fine-tuning models pre-trained on image distributions that might differ from the test data, generally resulting in better performing models.
 We evaluate this approach by fine-tuning 3 models on CT scans.
 The 3 models are pre-trained on pairs high and low-resolution images from DIV2K (natural images), each for a different sampling rate (2, 3, and 4), all with the same supervised training algorithm.
 The low-resolution images are synthesized using bicubic downsampling similarly to the low-resolution CT scans that we are using except for the absence of additional noise. \Cref{tab:Fine_Tuning} shows that the performance of the fine-tuned model is significantly greater than the performance of the pre-trained model, ranging from a $.5$~dB to a $2$~dB difference in PSNR.
 Example of upsampled images are shown in \Cref{fig:Fine_Tuning}.

-\paragraph{Ablation studies} In addition to the experiments comparing our method with various other methods, we also conduct an ablation study to evaluate the importance of gradient stopping, one of the key ingredients in scale-equivariant imaging.
-For each of the three degradation models, we train two models using our proposed method: one with and one without gradient stopping. \Cref{tab:Ablation_Study} shows that gradient stopping improves the reconstructions by more than $2$dB (PSNR) in all three cases.
+\paragraph{Ablation studies} In addition to the experiments comparing our method with other methods, we also conduct a range of ablation studies to explore the role of the gradient stopping, the sensitivity of key parameters, and the influence of the chosen network architecture and interpolation strategy.
+Here, we will focus on the results for the gradient stopping and relegate the additional studies to~\Cref{section.additional_ablation_studies}.
+For each of the three degradation models, we train two models using our proposed method: one with and one without gradient stopping. \Cref{tab:Ablation_Study} shows that gradient stopping improves the reconstructions by more than $2$~dB (PSNR) in all three cases.
 This is consistent with our broader empirical observation that gradient stopping consistently improves the performance of the proposed method.